-Let's assume that landing a seat at a top school rather than an average school means that you're ultimately able to increase your month salary $1000, on average, over the course of your working lifetime, and that this allows you to save an extra $500 per month, on average, for 40 years at 6% real growth.
+Let's assume that landing a seat at a top school rather than an average school means you're able to increase your month salary $1000, on average, over the course of your working lifetime, and that this allows you to save an extra $500 per month, on average, for 40 years at 6% real growth.

 That's an extra $1 million in present value purchasing power once you hit retirement.
 And these dollar numbers are conservative.
 You could quite easily double them, in the right jobs and fields.